nawi-n/customer-satisfaction/README.md

 pip install -r requirements.txt
 ```

-Starting with ZenML 0.20.0, ZenML comes bundled with a React-based dashboard.
-This dashboard allows you
-to observe your stacks, stack components and pipeline DAGs in a dashboard interface.
-To access this, you need to [launch the ZenML Server and Dashboard locally](https://docs.zenml.io/user-guide/starter-guide#explore-the-dashboard), but first you must install the optional dependencies for the ZenML server:
+ZenML 0.20.0 and later comes with a React-based dashboard to observe stack components and pipeline DAGs.
+To use this feature, install the optional dependencies for ZenML server:

 ```bash
 pip install zenml["server"]
 zenml up
 ```

-If you are running the `run_deployment.py` script, you will also need to install some integrations using ZenML:
+For deploying models using MLflow, install the ZenML integration:

 ```bash
 zenml integration install mlflow -y
 ```

-The project can only be executed with a ZenML stack that has an MLflow experiment tracker and model deployer as a component.
-Configuring a new stack with the two components are as follows:
+A ZenML stack is required to have an MLflow experiment tracker and model deployer.
+To configure the stack, use the following commands:

 ```bash
 zenml integration install mlflow -y